Start Point Lighthouse: Optics

-In 2018 this rotating optic was replaced by a two-tier LED lantern; the old lens was put on display in the adjacent visitor centre.

 In addition to the main light a fixed red subsidiary light is shone from a window in the tower to mark the Skerries Bank.
 This was commissioned at the same time as the main light (though initially it shone white, not red, and from a higher window).
 The original light source was a single Argand lamp backed by a 21-inch reflector; but, following the 1873 upgrade, it instead used light diverted by means of prisms from the rear of the main lamp.